JaredHane98/AWS-EKS-AURORA/README.md

 ---

-Now that we have a cluster with Cilium we can create a service account for the deployment.
-It’s important to note that the next steps require the Secret Arn created by the Aurora instance.
+With the cluster set up and Cilium in place, we can now create a service account for the deployment.
+Note that the upcoming steps will require the Secret ARN created by the Aurora instance.

 Create an IAM OIDC identity provider for our cluster